SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 You can set a branch to **Keep when inactive** at the project level from from the **Branches** tab at **Project Settings > Branches and Pull Requests**.
 Here, you can also turn off protection for a branch so it will be deleted when it's inactive for the number of days that has been specified in the global settings at **Administration > General Settings > Housekeeping > Number of days before deleting inactive branches**.

 **Note:** The main branch is always protected from automatic deletion, even if it's inactive.
 This can't be changed.

+## Keeping your "master" branch history when upgrading from Community Edition to a commercial edition

+When upgrading to a current commercial edition version, automatic branch and pull request configuration creates branches based on their names in your code repository.
+If the name of your main branch (master) in SonarQube doesn't match the branch's name in your code repository, the history of your main branch won't be taken on by the branch you analyze.

+**Before running analysis**, you can keep your branch history by renaming the main branch in SonarQube with the name of the branch in your code repository at **Project Settings > Branches and Pull Requests**.

+For example, if your main branch is named "master" in SonarQube but "develop" in your code repository, rename your main branch "develop" in SonarQube.